OdaeSylvester/pdsnd_github/README.md

 Post your work on Git Hub

 ### Description
-Describe what your project is about and what it does
+The project test your understanding of Git which is a distributed version tool and GitHub a service that host Git projects

 ### Files used
 Include the files used